-All Personnel need to be vigilant throughout this operation and have completed the mandatory training and familiarisation requirements as laid out in Annex 3 of this document before they embark on the transfer vessel or an outbound ship. (special circumstances will be individually risk assessed and exception to this may come from the Group Harbour Master as the statutory Harbour Master).
+All Personnel need to be vigilant throughout this operation and have completed the mandatory training and familiarisation requirements as laid out in the Group Training Matrix before they embark on the transfer vessel or an outbound ship. (special circumstances will be individually risk assessed and exception to this may come from the Group Harbour Master as the statutory Harbour Master).